 Assignments, which demonstrate critical thinking, may include but are not limited to designing and building an application that uses Python to connect to a relational database.
-Assignments also include participation in online class discussion posts, in-class discussions, and project reviews.
+Students will also be expected to participate in online class discussion posts, in-class discussions and project reviews.